 The LG 38WN95C-W has great peak brightness in HDR.
 It gets bright enough to truly bring out highlights in HDR.
 Its EOTF also follows the target PQ curve very well until there's a slow roll-off at the peak brightness, meaning it preserves bright details well.

 We measured HDR brightness in the 'Custom' Picture Mode with Local Dimming on.

 Good horizontal viewing angle, which is expected from an IPS panel.
 The image remains accurate when viewing from the sides, which is ideal if you need to share your screen with others.

 Decent vertical viewing angle.
 The image remains fairly accurate if you mount it above eye-level.

 After calibration, it has remarkable color accuracy.
 Any remaining color and white balance inaccuracies aren't visible to the naked eye.
-The color temperature became slightly warmer, but this won't make a difference.
-Gamma is slightly below the target of 2.2, so some scenes are brighter than expected.
+Gamma is slightly below the target of 2.2, so some scenes are still brighter than expected.

 Outstanding SDR color gamut.
 The LG 38WN95C-W has full coverage of the sRGB color space used in most content, and it has excellent coverage of the Adobe RGB color space used in photo editing.